 Anti-saccharomyces cerevisiae antibodies (ASCAs) are present in people who have inflammatory bowel disease (IBD) and are a useful tool which can aid in distinguishing between ulcerative colitis and Crohn disease, both of which are the two most common types of IBD.
 The tests that are carried out involve detecting two classes of ASCA in blood, notably IgA and IgG.

-The following human ASCA IgG/IgA ELISA kit can be used for a variety of diagnostic applications.
 Studies have identified 7% positive IgA and 5% IgG class in ASCA in ulcerative colitis, in comparison to Crohn’s disease where a sensitivity of 60% for IgA and 75% for IgG class ASCA can be observed.
 ASCAs and pANCAs are two vital biomarkers which are used for colitis discrimination, where pANCA tend to recognize ulcerative colitis and ASCA recognizes Crohn’s disease more frequently.
 Diseases in which ASCA have been identified include Celiac disease, Crohn’s disease, Colitis and Behçet’s disease.

 ASCA IGG/IGA ELISA KIT CONTENT